-Film rental costs are subject to the film licensing arrangement and accrued based on the applicable box office receipts and either; 1) a sliding scale, which is generally established with the studio prior to the opening of the film, 2) firm terms or 3) estimates of the final settlement rate, which occurs at the conclusion of the film run.
-Under a sliding scale, the Company pays a percentage of box office revenues using a pre-determined scale that is based upon box office performance of the film for its full run.
-Under a firm terms formula, the Company pays the distributor a percentage of box office receipts that can either be an aggregate rate for the full run or rates that decline over the term of the run.
+Film rental costs are accrued based on the applicable box office receipts and either mutually agreed upon firm terms or a sliding scale formula, which are generally established prior to the opening of the film, or estimates of the final mutually agreed upon settlement, which occurs at the conclusion of the film run, subject to the film licensing arrangement.
+Under a firm terms formula, the Company pays the distributor a mutually agreed upon specified percentage of box office receipts, which reflects either a mutually agreed upon aggregate rate for the life of the film or rates that decline over the term of the run.
+Under a sliding scale formula, film rental is paid as a percentage of box office revenues using a pre-determined matrix based upon box office performance of the film.
 The settlement process allows for negotiation of film rental fees upon the conclusion of the film run based upon how the film performs.
 Estimates are based on the expected success of a film.
-The success of a film can generally be determined a few weeks after a film is released when the initial box office performance of the film is known.
+The success of a film can typically be determined a few weeks after a film is released when initial box office performance of the film is known.
+Accordingly, final settlements typically approximate estimates since box office receipts are known at the time the estimate is made and the expected success of a film can typically be estimated early in the film’s run.
 If actual settlements are different than those estimates, film rental costs are adjusted at that time.

-Accounting for Share Based Awards — The Company measures the cost of employee services received in exchange for an equity award based on the fair value of the award on the date of the grant.
-The grant date fair value is based on the Company’s stock price on the grant date.
+Accounting for Share Based Awards — The Company measures the cost of employee services received in exchange for an award of equity instruments based on the fair value of the award on the date of the grant.
+The grant date fair value is estimated using either an option-pricing model, consistent with the terms of the award, or a market observed price, if such a price exists.
 Such costs are recognized over the period during which an employee is required to provide service in exchange for the award (which is usually the vesting period).
-At the time of the grant, the Company also estimates the number of awards that will ultimately be forfeited.
-See Note 17 for discussion of the Company’s share based awards and related compensation expense.
+The Company also estimates the number of instruments that will ultimately be forfeited.
+See Note 19 for discussion of the Company’s share based awards and related compensation expense.

 Use of Estimates — The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the periods presented.
 The Company’s consolidated financial statements include amounts that are based on management’s best estimates and judgments.
 Actual results could differ from those estimates.

 Foreign Currency Translations — The assets and liabilities of the Company’s foreign subsidiaries are translated into U.S. dollars at current exchange rates as of the balance sheet date, and revenues and expenses are translated at average monthly exchange rates.
 The resulting translation adjustments are recorded in the consolidated balance sheets in accumulated other comprehensive loss.
-See Note 15 for a summary of the translation adjustments recorded in accumulated other comprehensive loss for the years ended December 31, 2018, 2019 and 2020.
 The Company recognizes foreign currency transaction gains and losses when changes in exchange rates impact transactions, other than intercompany transactions of a long-term investment nature, that have been denominated in a currency other than the functional currency.